Below are the tour details. On this page you can find specific information about this tour.

 Day 6: Beppu

 Say goodbye to your hosts after a traditional home-cooked breakfast.
-Then, head to Beppu, famous for its variety of hot springs and onsens in Kyushu.
+Then, head to Beppu, famous for its variety of hot springs and onsens.
 Have lunch at a specialty restaurant that offers a unique dining experience where you can select the food you’d like, put the dishes in a steamer and watch as they’re cooked by the steam of the hot springs!
-This means your food will be infused with all the healthy minerals of the baths.
-Then, you’ll visit Jigoku (which translates to 'hell') – a collection of differently coloured steaming hot spring pools with different benefits.
+The mineral-rich steam is said to enhance the flavours of the ingredients.
+Then, you’ll visit Jigoku (which translates to 'hell') – a collection of differently coloured steaming hot spring pools.
 After, head to a local onsen for a relaxing soak.
-The evening is yours to spend your way in this relaxing city.
+The evening is yours to spend in this relaxing city.

 Day 7: Beppu

 Today is a free day in Beppu.
-This is the perfect opportunity to take it easy in this onsen town, soaking your muscles and taking advantage of the benefits.
-Maybe explore other onsens in the city or alternatively, explore Beppu at your own pace.
-Maybe check out Jigoku Onsen Museum or take the Mount Tsurumi ropeway to the top for views overlooking the city.
-The lower station of the ropeway is a great spot for cherry blossom season!
-You might like to visit the Yawata Asami Shrine, Beppu Tower or take a daytrip out the nearby Yufuin town.
+This is the perfect opportunity to take it easy in this onsen town, soaking your muscles and pausing to take in the scenery.
+Maybe explore other onsens in the city or, alternatively, explore Beppu at your own pace.
+Maybe check out Jigoku Onsen Museum or take the Mt Tsurumi Ropeway to the top for views overlooking the city.
+The lower station of the ropeway is a great spot for cherry blossom season.
+You might like to visit the Yawata Asami Shrine, Beppu Tower or take a daytrip to nearby Yufuin town.
 The day is yours!

 Day 8: Mount Aso

-Today is all about chasing views!
-Hop in your private transfer this morning and head to Mt Aso, stopping at Ogi Rice Terrace along the way.
-Soak up the scenic landscape of Ogi between Mt Aso and the Kuju Mountains Range.
-When you’ve snapped some photos, head on to the Daikanbo Observatory for some excellent views of the five central peaks of the mountain.
-This viewpoint is also known as the Nehan-zo, or Nirvana Buddha, referencing the image of Buddha in repose.
-Stop for lunch, then get ready for a hike either on the moon-like Sunesenri trail to Nakadake Crater – the largest among the five craters of the mountain or to Kusasenri trail on the grassland, depending on crater's accessibility.
-After your hike, continue your journey to your accommodation for tonight – you’ll be staying in a traditional Japanese inn, right in the caldera formed from ancient volcano eruptions.
+Today’s all about chasing views!
+Hop in your private transfer this morning and head to Mt Aso, stopping at the Ogi Rice Terraces along the way.
+Soak up the scenic landscape of Ogi between Mt Aso and the Kuju Mountain Range.
+When you’ve snapped some photos, head to the Daikanbo natural observatory for some excellent views of the five central peaks of the mountain.
+This viewpoint is also known as the Nehan-zo, or Nirvana Buddha, referencing the image of the reclining Buddha.
+Stop for lunch, then get ready for a hike either on the moon-like Sunasenri trail to Nakadake Crater – the largest among the five craters of the mountain – or to the Kusasenri trail through grassland, depending on the crater's accessibility.
+After your hike, continue to your accommodation for tonight – you’ll be staying in a minshuku (traditional Japanese inn), right in the caldera formed from ancient volcanic eruptions.
 Surrounded by rice fields, you’re in for a peaceful night here.

 Day 9: Nagasaki

-This morning, say goodbye to your scenic guesthouse and hop back on the train to Nagasaki, arriving in the early afternoon.
-Nagasaki was the sole port in Japan to trade with Dutch and Portuguese back in the 16th century, so city has a fascinating mixture of traditional Japanese and western architectural influence.
-Follow your leader on an orientation walk, then head over to Glover Garden – an open air museum where you can see some of the old foreign merchant houses.
-See the Former Glover House, the oldest wooden western style building, and learn about a unique part of history in Nagasaki.
-You then have a free afternoon, so maybe ask your leader where to grab dinner.
+This morning, say goodbye to your scenic guesthouse and hop on a train to Nagasaki, arriving in the early afternoon.
+In the 16th century, Nagasaki was the sole port in Japan for trade with the Netherlands and Portugal, so the city has a fascinating mixture of traditional Japanese and Western architectural influences.
+Follow your leader on an orientation walk, then head over to Glover Garden – an open-air museum where you can see old foreign merchant houses.
+See the Former Glover House, the city’s oldest wooden Western-style building, and learn about a different side of Nagasaki’s history.
+You then have a free afternoon – maybe ask your leader for the best spots to grab dinner!

 Day 10: Nagasaki

-Wake up in Nagasaki this morning – the coastal city set on a natural harbour has surrounding hills with many viewpoints over the scenic hub.
-Visit the Peace Park and Atomic Bomb Museum for a sobering reminder of what happened on that dreadful day – the 9th of August 1945.
-If you wish to reflect and explore further, there are some other interesting museums nearby worth visiting.
-You will have a day pass for the trams in the city, so take the time to explore Nagasaki in your free afternoon.
-Consider heading over to Dejima – this artificial island was once a Dutch trading post in the 17th to the 19th centuries (and the sole foreign presence in the whole country at one point).
-The 26 Martyrs Memorial, Oura Catholic Church, and Dutch Slopes also give you a glimpse into the life of the early Christians and European traders in Japan.
-The Hidden Christian Sites in the Nagasaki Region are also on the UNESCO World Heritage List.
+Wake up in Nagasaki this morning.
+Today, you’ll visit the Peace Park and Atomic Bomb Museum for a sobering reminder of what happened on that dreadful day – the 9th of August 1945.
+You'll also attend a talk given by an A-bomb survivor – no doubt a powerful experience.
+If you wish to reflect and explore further, there are more museums nearby worth visiting.
+You’ll have a day pass for the city trams, so take advantage of this and explore Nagasaki in your free afternoon.
+Consider heading over to Dejima – this artificial island was once a Dutch trading post in the 17th to 19th centuries.
+The Twenty-Six Martyrs Monument, Oura Church and Dutch Slope also give you a glimpse into the life of the early Christians and European traders in Japan – these sites make up part of the UNESCO World Heritage-listed Hidden Christian Sites.
 This evening, maybe slurp up some champon noodles (ramen, Nagasaki-style)!

 Day 11: Osaka